sjp38/hackermail/USAGE.md

 Pre-requisites
 ==============

-To use full features of hackermail, your system shoule be able to use below commands.
+To use full features of hackermail, your system should be able to use below commands.

 - `git`: Required for reading mails from the mailing list.